ZacharyBournand/crave-finder/Sprint3.md

 Structs
 - User: It contains the username and password of a user that are JSON-encoded and stored as strings.
 - RegisterResponse: It contains a JSON-encoded message field that stores a success message or an error message depending on the outcome of the task.
+- Dish: It contains the name, price, and decsription of a food item stored in the Yelp Fusion API.
+- Location: It contains a restaurant's 1st & 2nd addresses, city, state, and ZIP code.
+- Restaurant: It contains the ID, name, location, rating, price, service, food category, and dishes offered.

 Functions